SerpentDrago/Style/README.md

 # Style
-Styles, themes and artwork for my stuff
+Styles, themes and artwork for Deep Thought , Forked from OpenELEQ/Style